pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Training_Data.md

 ## Purpose

-This notebook prepares the training data required for self-supervised autoencoder learning using the NExT-QA video dataset.
+This notebook prepares the standardized training metadata required for self-supervised autoencoder learning using the NExT-QA video dataset.

-Source videos are segmented into standardized temporal units, and metadata describing each segment is generated.
-These training segments provide a consistent dataset representation for reproducible self-supervised learning experiments.
+Rather than duplicating video content, the notebook generates structured metadata describing fixed-duration video segments, including video identifiers, timestamps, representative frames, and segment properties.
+These standardized metadata records provide a reproducible framework for downstream self-supervised autoencoder training.

-The resulting training metadata defines fixed video segment units and ensures reproducible preprocessing across experiments.
+The resulting training metadata establishes a consistent segmentation strategy that supports reproducible representation learning experiments and downstream comparison with pretrained CLIP video representations.

 ## Inputs